przeprogramowani/gpt-debugger/README.md

 # CI/CD Debugger

-Debug flaky CI/CD pipelines with models such as GPT-4 or Claude.
+Debug flaky CI/CD pipelines with models such as GPT-4 or Claude 3.

 ## Inputs